K-c-17/la_crime_analysis/README.md

 5. Leitner, M. (2013). *Crime Mapping Using Geospatial Tech*.
 Springer.
 6. FBI (2023). *Crime in the U.S.: 2022 Report*.
 7. Rosés et al. (2021). *Agent-Based Simulation to Predict Crime Patterns*.
 CEUS.

----

-Let me know if you'd like this in a downloadable `.md` or Word format.